Tübingen numbers rise steeply – even Palmer’s Corona officer shocked: “It was terrible in the city”

 Tübingen numbers rise steeply – even Palmer’s Corona officer shocked: “It’s terrible in the city”

-Palmer classifies the statements in the ZDF interview: “What Ms. Federle rightly worries is the impertinence of foreign guests who have been doing gymnastics here, partying and walking through the city untested because the line was too long – and without Mask celebrated. ”That’s why they stopped and sent the outsiders home.
+Palmer classifies the statements in the ZDF interview: “What Ms. Federle rightly worries is the impertinence of foreign guests who have fooled around here, partied and walked through the city untested because the line was too long – and without Mask celebrated. ”That’s why they stopped and sent the outsiders home.
 “What was yesterday was definitely not possible,” said Palmer, who now no longer wants to sell day tickets to non-residents over Easter.

 But is that enough to stop the pandemic?
 Current figures indicate that the city of Tübingen has now exceeded the emergency brake incidence of 100 – in the district the mark had long since been torn.
 But the project has by no means failed for Palmer: “First it is praised as exemplary nationwide.
 Now I am asked if it all failed.
 It would be correct to take a closer look at the numbers.
 The formal incidence of Tübingen can no longer be compared with the rest of the republic.
 Because: if you test a lot, you will find a lot. “

 The incidence has now almost tripled within a week.
-Palmer attributes this to three main reasons on ZDF: those who tested positive that would not have been discovered without test stations, an outbreak in the state initial reception center for refugees, and the normal infection rate in Germany.
+Palmer attributes this to three main reasons on ZDF: people who tested positive who would not have been discovered without test stations, an outbreak in the state initial reception center for refugees, and the normal occurrence of infections in Germany.

 Tübingen’s project about to end?
 Opinions differ